 So, as I blindly kickboxed my way through school, my skin cleared up and I continued to grow taller.
 My final height would be 6 foot two inches.
 I continued to exercise and increase my bulk and strength as well.
 So I eventually moved from the nerd classification to “loady classification” with asterisks.
 As usual, I never really fit in one group.
 Even though I worked out and ran, I wasn’t part of the “jocks” because I did not participate in organized sports.
 While my grades were solid they were not good enough to propel me into the “braniac” group either.
 So I became a “loady” by default.
 I did not smoke pot but I still managed to fit in somehow mainly, because everybody in this group was so laid back that they really did not care one way or another.
 There was also the rich kids, which kind of crossed through some of the groups and they kind of had their own subset.
 I, of course, was so far away from that group that it wasn’t even funny.
 But because of my imposing size, I was simply left alone by the bullies, mainly because I had a reputation of being a little crazy.
 I just never backed down, no matter what the odds.
 So it was simply not very much fun to pick on me.

 It was during kidney infection visit that I met my one and only high school sweetie.
 She was a brand new Korean nurse.
 She worked the night shift.
 I was really sick one night and I was experiencing, you guessed it, uncontrolled diarrhea.
-I was too weak to really be embarrassed when this angel of mercy cleaned me up.
-We just hit it off.
+I was too weak to really be embarrassed when this angel of mercy came and cleaned me up.
+We just hit it off and before I was discharged we exchanged phone numbers.
 This is when my fixation with Asian women began.
 She had just turned 20, I know I was only 16 at the time, but she was just so nice and was a total hottie.
 Our relationship lasted for the rest of that school year.
 It ended when she moved back to South Korea to be with her family.
 She was just too lonely living in the U.S. You must be thinking to yourself, what a way for a relationship to start.
 I hear crickets again.
 Were you expecting a traditional love story from me?
 Have you been paying attention?
+Come on Man!

 This seems like a good place to end this chapter.
 So relax… take a break and I will see you in college in Chapter Five.